tjnh05/shadowsocks/README.md

    ./ssremove.sh

-   Perform command below to check if service has been removed:
+   Perform command on remote host below to check if service has been removed:

    netstat -ntlp | egrep "8399"